Serving and Serve Strategy

 Serving from the right and left positions

-To serve from the left position, put your front foot directly in front of the receiver's left foot (or the left edge of the door).
-The target for the serve to the backhand is directly in front of the mid line of your body (eight feet from the left side wall).
-The target for the serve to the forehand is half the distance from the backhand target to the right side wall or approximately six feet from the right side wall.
-In the photo it is the second piece of blue tape to the left of the right hand 4 foot line.
+To serve from the right position (position 3), put the midline of your body 8 feet from the right hand side wall.
+You can again use the crack lines in the front wall or the support panels on the back wall to help line up.
+The target for the serve to the backhand is directly in front of the mid line of your body (the cross labeled 3, eight feet from the right side wall).
+The target for the serve to the forehand is half the distance from the backhand target to the right side wall or approximately 4 feet from the right side wall.
+In the photo it is the asterisk labeled 3.

 Z and jam serves